terminusdb/technical-blogs/blogs/whats_in_a_name.md

   "name" : "Hilda Schrader Whitcher" }
 ```

-This is handy, since we can ignore the process of ID generation
+This is handy since we can ignore the process of ID generation
 entirely.
 We can submit updates without knowing what the current name
 of a document is, or understanding precisely its strategy for
 generation.